Manage Your Budget and Savings Goals Online With BudgetPulse

 All account balances are listed under the Budget area as well.
 To analyze your budget, net worth and other items, click on the 'Chart' section.

 BudgetPulse supports both private savings goals which are seen only by you, and public goals that you give people permission to view.
 Others can make a contribution to your public goals via PayPal, Amazon or by making a pledge.
 Public goals are not only for personal use but are also a great way to collect money for fundraisers.

 Set up savings goals by clicking on Goals in the top toolbar and you'll see a graph with the percentage progress made on each goal.
 To add a new savings goal, just look to the right under Add New Goal and fill in a description, the amount you want to save up or raise, a target date for reaching the goal and other information.

 Should You Try BudgetPulse?

 Overall, BudgetPulse is really easy to use: just start by clicking on the top toolbar to work with your information.
-While this online app isn't for anyone who wants to be able to have transactions automatically updated (see Best Online Personal Finance Software for alternatives), the process for importing transactions is easy to do if you're comfortable with first downloading them from your online banking sites.
+While this online app isn't for anyone who wants to be able to have transactions automatically updated, the process for importing transactions is easy to do if you're comfortable with first downloading them from your online banking sites.
 Of course, you can manually enter transactions as well.
 Many people are more comfortable with downloading or entering transactions themselves rather to using online software that automatically updates accounts because no account numbers or other identifying information is entered.